 As a dentist who stays informed about the latest changes and advancements in dentistry, Dr. Mackie incorporates only the best, most innovative technologies and solutions into patients’ treatment plans.
-Whether it is the use of intraoral cameras to deliver more in-depth patient education, digital impressions for mess-free imaging, or The Wand™, which is used for more comfortable anesthesia delivery, you can expect greater efficiency, accuracy, and precision when it comes to achieving one-of-a-kind results.
+Whether it is the use of intraoral cameras to deliver more in-depth patient education, digital impressions for mess-free imaging, or The Wand™, which is used for more comfortable anesthesia delivery, you can expect greater efficiency, accuracy, and precision when it comes to achieving one-of-a-kind results here at Loretto Family Dentistry.
+On this page, you can learn more about our advanced dental technology here in Corinth.

 Our iTero digital impression system eliminates the need for cold, messy dental putty.
 Instead of having you bite down and hold still to create a “decent” mold of your teeth, we can use our handheld device to scan your teeth and gums so that lab technicians can easily create a customized restoration.
 Whether it’s veneers, dental crowns, or dental bridges that you need, this unique system offers a mess-free, patient-friendly way to repair and improve smiles.